shivaganesh-koppishetty/oral-lesion-detection-ai/README.md

 ---

 ### Overview
-This project implements a deep learning-based computer vision system to automatically detect early-stage oral abnormalities from clinical mouth images.
-The goal is binary classification: determining whether an image shows a healthy oral cavity or signs of a potentially harmful lesion.
+This project lies within the intersection of Healthcare and Artificial Intelligence, applying deep learning techniques to the field of medical imaging.
+It focuses on detecting oral lesions from clinical mouth images using a binary classification model — identifying images as either healthy or showing signs of potential abnormalities.

+Using Convolutional Neural Networks (CNNs) and a transfer learning approach, the model is fine-tuned on a curated dataset of oral images.
+This enables effective learning from limited data, making the model suitable for early-stage diagnostic support.

 ---